-When you go to a pizza restaurant, I don't suppose you are wondering where the maths is, do you?
+When you go to a pizza restaurant, you're probably too hungry to be wondering where the maths is, aren't you?

 Take this humble pizza, where is the maths in that?

-The slice you have just cut for yourself (looks a little small to me) is called a sector.
+The slice you have just cut for yourself is called a sector.

-A sector is an area between an arc of a circle at its two radii.
+A sector is the area between an arc of a circle and its two radii.

-Now to find out how much you have cut you need to find the area of the sector.
+So to find out how much you have cut, you would need to find the area of the sector.

-As we are looking a part of a circle is involved of course.
+As we are looking at part of a circle, is involved of course.

 It makes sense to use this to find the sector.

-Remember you can use the π button on your calculator or use the value 3.14
+Remember that you can use the π button on your calculator or use the value 3.14

 Let's calculate how hungry you are!